Avaiga/taipy-doc/docs/knowledge_base/demos/drift_detection.md

 is drift.

 The dataset used in this app has both numerical (age, body mass index, blood pressure) and categorical (sex) columns.
-That is why we start by separating these columns first.
+That is why we start by separating these columns.
 Then, we run a statistical test for each column to detect drift (Kolmogorov for numerical, Chi-squared for categorical).

 ![Pipeline](images/drift-detection-pipeline.png){width=80%}